-- Regular reviews of the Academy Trust's financial policies and procedures that include clearly defined purchasing (asset purchase or capital investment) guidelines. - Comprehensive budgeting and budget monitoring procedures with monthly management accounts that are reviewed and agreed by the Business Committee of the board in respect of each school. - Business Committee reviews of business cases for all major purchase decisions. - Delegation of authority and segregation of duties. - · Identification and management of risks.
+- Regular reviews of the Academy Trust's financial policies and procedures that include clearly defined purchasing (asset purchase or capital investment) guidelines. - Comprehensive budgeting and budget monitoring procedures with monthly management accounts that are reviewed and agreed by the Business Committee of the board in respect of each school. - Business Committee reviews of business cases for all major purchase decisions. - · Identification and management of risks.